cb-agr/agriPlot/README.md

 plotRows: this is the number of rows per plot.
 This might be a 2-row, 4-row or 6-row plot, etc. A fieldBook can have multiple plotRows.

 testName: corresponding name of the test associated with the plot you're evaluating.
-Please don't allow for any whitespace in the testName.
+Please don't allow for whitespace in the testName.
 Can be numeric, character or alphanumeric.

 repNum: the replication number associated with the testName (i.e. 1,2,3).
 Must be an integer.